2009–10 Portsmouth F.C. season

 The 2009–10 season was Portsmouth's 111th in existence, their seventh season in the Premier League and their seventh consecutive season in the top division of English football.
 It was a season in which the club struggled with financial problems and entered administration.

 The club finished at 20th place in the league, a place they had occupied since the second matchday, which meant relegation to the Championship.
 Portsmouth managed to only receive points in 14 of the 38 games, including only seven wins.
 In March they were docked nine points for entering administration.

 Portsmouth's biggest success in the season came in the FA Cup, advancing to the final after beating Coventry City, Sunderland, Southampton, Birmingham City and Tottenham Hotspur.
 They played at Wembley Stadium in the final against Chelsea, a game that Chelsea won by 1–0.
 Portsmouth also participated in the League Cup and reached the quarter-finals.

 Manager Paul Hart was sacked in November and replaced by Avram Grant, who stayed until the end of the season.
 French striker Frédéric Piquionne scored eleven goals throughout the season and was the club's top goalscorer.

 Team kit

+For the third consecutive season, the team's kits were produced by Canterbury of New Zealand.
+The shirt sponsor was Jobsite, replacing OKI Printing Solutions, who had sponsored Portsmouth's kits since the 2005–06 season.
+The home strip returned to the traditional blue shirts, white shorts and red socks after the previous season's all-blue kit with gold trim.
+However, the blue of the home jersey was a lighter shade than the usual royal blue.

-The team kit was produced by Canterbury of New Zealand and the shirt sponsor was Jobsite.
-On 8 April, Portsmouth announced a new five-year kit supply deal with Kappa.
-They wore the Kappa strip for the first time in the FA Cup semi-final on 11 April.
+On 8 April 2010, Portsmouth announced a new five-year kit supply deal with Kappa.
+They wore a Kappa strip for the first time in the FA Cup semi-final on 11 April.
+For the 2010 FA Cup Final, Kappa produced a white and maroon kit with a salmon pink trim, referencing Portsmouth's original colours.